George Poindexter: Personal

 During slavery times, there was no particular stigma attached to the fact that many southern plantation owners, along with their white overseers, often fathered mulatto children born of black slave women.
 As long as the white father denied the facts, the customs that created miscegenation were usually overlooked by Southern society.

 Johnson violated the norms by acknowledging Chinn as his wife and their daughters as his, plus trying to introduce his daughters to "polite society".

+Poindexter reportedly had a strong physical resemblance to Henry Clay.
+He married his third wife, Ann Hewes of Boston, in 1832.

+Historiography

+According Charles S. Sydnor, arguably the dean of early 20th-century Mississippi historians, the historical works of J. F. H. Claiborne are essential references for the history of the state but are also riddled with bias against historic enemies of his powerful family and against virtually every notable Mississippi Whig politician.
+Per Sydnor, Claiborne "was generous in the number of pages allotted to George Poindexter, [but] his treatment of him was harsh and at times grossly unfair."